-Subcontractor Covered Transactions
+Subo contractor Covered Transactions

-(1) The prospective subcontractor of the Recipient,, certi

-neither it nor its principals is presently debarred, suspended, ineligible, or voluntarily excluded from participation in this nent or agency.
+(1) The prospective subcontractor of the Recipient,, certifies, be submission of this document, that neither it nor its principals is presently debarred, suspended, proposed for debarment, declared ineligible, or voluntarily excluded from participation in this transaction by any Federal department or agency.

-(2) Where the Recipient's subcontract subcontractor shall attach an expla or is unable to certify to the above statement, the prospective anation to this form.
+(2) Where the Recipient's subcontractor shall attach an ex actor is unable to certify to the above statement, the prospective planation to this form.

 SUBO CONTRACTOR:

-Ву:

-Sig nature Recipient's Name
+• inature Recipient's Name

--- Name e and Title DEM Contract Number
+Name and Title DCA Contract Number

-Stree t Address Project Number
+Street t Address

-City, State, Zip
+City, § State, Zip

+Date

-Attachment F
+Attachment G